BTS “Come Over” Lyrics Meaning: Can I Still Come Close to You?

 "Come Over" - BTS

 On the other side is the chorus.
 The moment the vocals kick in and the desire for closeness is expressed, the track opens up completely.
-With powerful beats and distorted guitar sounds, it transforms into a massive stadium anthem.
-This musical roller coaster perfectly mirrors real life, the constant shift between the fear of rejection and the courage to show your true feelings.
+With rhythmic claps, distorted guitar sounds, and an expansive beat, it creates a very large sound, balancing the intimate cry for help against a powerful musical backdrop.

 Further reading